Efficient and Scalable Parametric High-Order Portfolios Design via the Skew-t Distribution: Extension: Solving MVSK-Tilting Portfolios with General Deterioration Measure

 \section{Extension: Solving MVSK-Tilting Portfolios with General Deterioration Measure}

+Our proposed framework provides an efficient and scalable discipline for handling high-order moments, therefore presents great potential for more advanced and sophisticated applications, like multi-period portfolio optimization problems \cite{brandt2005simulation,cong2016multi}, incorporating diversification into the high-order designs \cite{mercurio2020entropy,kang2021entropy}, and increasing the robustness of current MVSK formulation \cite{chen2018robust}.
+In this section, we explore an interesting example of extending our framework to other portfolios.

-Though the MVSK framework finds a solution on the efficient frontiers, choosing proper values for $\boldsymbol{\lambda}$ may be difficult and the optimal weights are often concentrated into some positions, resulting in a greater idiosyncratic risk \cite{prakash2003selecting}.
-Therefore, in this section, we generalize the idea of the RFPA algorithm for solving another important high-order portfolio called the MVSK-Tilting problem with general deterioration measures.
-This MVSK-Tilting portfolio aims at improving a given portfolio that is not sufficiently optimal from the MVSK perspective by tilting it toward a direction that simultaneously ameliorates all the objectives \cite{jurczenko2006multi,boudt2020algorithmic}.
+In portfolio theory, though the MVSK framework finds a solution on the efficient frontiers, choosing proper values for $\boldsymbol{\lambda}$ may be difficult and the optimal weights are often concentrated into some positions, resulting in a greater idiosyncratic risk \cite{prakash2003selecting}.
+Therefore, we can generalize the idea of the RFPA algorithm for solving another important high-order portfolio called the MVSK-Tilting problem with general deterioration measures.
+This MVSK-Tilting portfolio aims at improving a given portfolio that is not sufficiently optimal from the MVSK perspective by tilting it toward a direction that concurrently ameliorates all the objectives \cite{jurczenko2006multi,boudt2020algorithmic}.

 The problem of interest is formulated as

 where $\mathbf{d}=\left[ \right]^{T}\geq\mathbf{0}$ represents the relative importance of each target, $g_{\text{det}}\left(\mathbf{w}\right)$ is a differentiable function that corresponds to an assigned deterioration measure with respect to $\mathbf{w}_{0}$, and $\lambda$ is the regularization coefficient.
 For example, $g_{\text{det}}\left(\mathbf{w}\right)$ can represent a tracking error